ecattez/webapp-skeleton/README.md

 # webapp-skeleton
-Skeleton for web applications using java server
+Skeleton for web applications using java server.
+[Currently in development]

 ## Dependences: